This article is from our community spotlight section, written by and for our journalism community.

 Be persistent

-Do not give up after sending just one email.
-Editors we have spoken to say they do not mind being chased over and over again if they have commissioned someone or if it is a freelancer they regularly work with.
-Nine times out of 10 an editor will apologise for not responding to your first five emails.
+Pro insight: editors we have spoken to say they do not mind being chased over and over again if they have commissioned someone or if it is a freelancer they regularly work with.

 Persistence really does work but use common sense.
 Do not bombard an editor with the same question several times a day.

-Freelance journalist Hannah Fearn advises sending a chasing email about 7 am before the editor’s inbox is "absolute bedlam".
+Pro tip: send a chasing email about 7 am before the editor's inbox is "absolute bedlam" - freelance journalist Hannah Fearn.

-Alex Lloyd, who writes for the Mirror and Express, agrees: "I often schedule emails so they land early before editors get swamped."
+Pro tip: "I often schedule emails so they land early before editors get swamped" - freelance journalist Alex Lloyd.

 Stay polite